FelisDiligens/Fallout76-QuickConfiguration/Docs/Project Structure.md

 ```
 📁 .
 ├── 📁 Docs                    ⇨ Documentation
 │
 ├── 📁 Additional files        ⇨ Additional files that need to be copied to the bin folder.
-├── 📁 Fo76ini           ⇨ Main solution
+├── 📁 Fo76ini
+│   └── 📝 Fo76ini.sln         ⇨ Main solution.
+Open this.
-├── 📁 Fo76ini_Updater   ⇨ Solution for the auto-updater
+├── 📁 Fo76ini_Updater
+│   └── 📝 Fo76ini_Updater.sln ⇨ Solution for the auto-updater.
-├── 📁 ObjectListView    ⇨ Solution that extends the built-in ListView control.
+├── 📁 ObjectListView          ⇨ Extends the built-in ListView control.
 Used in the Mod Manager.
 │
 ├── 📝 VERSION                 ⇨ Contains the current version.
 ├── 📝 What's new.md           ⇨ What's new? - Changelogs, etc.
 ├── 🐍 pack_tool.py            ⇨ Python script that is used to prepare and pack the release.
 └── ...
 ```